Redesign UI for CPU attribute, include overcommit section

 2020 / 4780.

 CPU configuration is a float with a correspondence

 100 CPU on dashboard.

 This should be also considered for cloud view

 Is it possible to only use integers as on dashboard?

-#2 Updated by Ruben S. Montero about 5 years ago
+#2 Updated by Ruben S. Montero over 5 years ago

 You are right the values for CPU in hosts are in percentage while the VM templates are not.
 These definitions affects multiple components from the UI, CLI, oned, scheduler down to the monitoring drivers for each hypervisor KVM, EC2, vCenter...
 So it is really difficult to change the definition of one of these two (VM Template CPU or Host CPU).
 We've been thinking of how we can avoid confusion and improve the dashboard, but we could not find a solution good enough (we prefer to keep consistency for the same metric across views and tabs, i.e. host FREECPU always in percentage).
 So, considering this, do you have a proposal?